namesjames/command-line/README.md

 # command-line-bible
-> Learn the ins and outs of CLI by James Conti
+> Learn the ins and outs of CLI

+The command line is a text interface for the computer's operating system.
+To access the command line, we use the terminal.

+A filesystem organizes a computer's files and directories into a tree structure.
+It starts with the root directory.
+Each parent directory can contain more child directories and files.

 #### Other Tutorials